zCubed3/V502/README.md

 ---

+### Implementation Info

-#### Written in C99 using a modern C standard library!
-This library should be portable enough for you to integrate into a modern or old C/C++ project!
+1) **Written in C99 using a modern C standard library!
+This library should be portable enough for you to integrate into a modern or old C/C++ project!**
+   1) Functions like `strtol` and other modern `stdlib.h` and `string.h` functions used might reduce the portability of this library, this should be fixable by providing your own implementations of the following functions
+2) **The frontends are written using the C++17 standard but could be backported to earlier C++ standards, their main purpose is to provide example code!**
+   1) As far as I am aware, most of the features used are present in C++14 and below, but probably wont work with super old standards!

+---

 #### Warning: I only have about 2 1/2 years of experience using C and C++, some of the code within this project might display some of the worst practices you'll ever lay your eyes on.
 I apologize for this, I'm still learning!